Tracer1337/laravel-blog/.idea/idea.md

 * Image resizing in markdown
 * Implement isValid() method for validating files
 * Screen: tags -> Show all blogposts associated with tags
-* Store fetched data in redux -> do not make requests twice
 * Assign user to assets